Zhenlisme/heliano/readme.md

 2. Enable to predict HLEs based on a pre-identified LTS-RTS pair file. (see -ts and --dis_denovo parameters)
 3. Add a new parameter that allows an auto HLE to have multiple terminal sequences. (see '--multi_ts' parameter)
 ### [v1.2.0](https://github.com/Zhenlisme/heliano/releases/tag/v1.2.0)
-1. Add parameter '--nearest' that allow users to find terminal pairs whose LTS and RTS are closest with each other.
+1. Add parameter '--nearest' that allows users to find terminal pairs whose LTS and RTS are closest with each other.
 By default, HELIANO will try to find the furthest pairs.
-2. Add parameter '-dn' that allow user to define the length of nonautonomous HLEs.
+2. Add parameter '-dn' that allows users to define the length of nonautonomous HLEs.
 By default (dn 0), HELIANO will deduce it automatically.
 ### [v1.2.1](https://github.com/Zhenlisme/heliano/releases/tag/v1.2.1)
-Add the '-flank_sim' parameter which allow users to set the cut-off to define false positive LTS/RTS.
+Add the '-flank_sim' parameter which allows users to set the cut-off to define false positive LTS/RTS.
 The lower the value, the more strigent.
 This value was set to 0.7 in previous versions but it is now set as 0.5 by default.
 # To contact us
 For any questions, please open an issue in [the issues section](https://github.com/Zhenlisme/heliano/issues).